Golden Horseshoe: Sports

 Note that the Toronto Blue Jays temporarily played their home games in the United States (more specifically Dunedin, Florida and Buffalo, New York) due to the COVID-19 pandemic in North America in 2020 and 2021, while the Toronto Raptors played their home games in the United States (more specifically Tampa, Florida) during the pandemic to minimize cross-border travel.

-In May 2024, the Women's National Basketball Association (WNBA) announced that its 14th franchise had been awarded to Toronto-based Kilmer Sports Ventures.
-Known as the Toronto Tempo, the team is expected to play its home games at the Coca-Cola Coliseum in Exhibition Place starting in its debut in 2026.

 Transportation

+Expressways

 The Queen Elizabeth Way is a major controlled-access highway that connects the Greater Toronto Area with the Niagara Peninsula.

 The Golden Horseshoe is served by a network of expressways; central among these are the Queen Elizabeth Way and Highway 401, the latter of which is one of the widest and busiest expressways in the world.